“What people say, what people do, and what people say they do are entirely different things.” – Margaret Mead

 - Share your preliminary findings as soon as they are compiled, as broadly as possible.
 Many teams don’t get access to the people they are developing products for.

-Read Product Led Organisations Redefine Research to learn more about the mixed method.
+Read Product Led Organisations Redefine Research to learn more about incorporating different research methods into your customer discovery.